MechWarriorOnline/issue-tracker/README.md

 ---
 ---

-**Greetings fellow MechWarriors,**

-As a software engineer and a long time fan of MechWarrior, I decided to contribute to MWO in the most effective way I know how... maintaining a public, community-voted Issue Tracker right here on GitHub.

-I encourage you to look through the list of issues and upvote any that resonate with you.

-Cheers,
-`    ` `tauSentry`

 ## Why?
 (Part 1)
-Given the limited reources (a.k.a. developer time) in a company as small as PGI, the company needs to prioritize developer tasks.
+Given the limited resources (a.k.a. developer time) in a company as small as PGI, the company needs to prioritize developer tasks.
 Speaking as a software engineer myself, this is not a simple thing to do.
 Many factors come into play, including appeasement of the user-base.
 That particular problem is even more difficult when trying to cater to only the most vocal users  in Russ' Twitter stream, or in the (salt) forum, or on the subreddits ([/r/mwo](https://www.reddit.com/r/mwo/) and [/r/OutReachHPG](https://www.reddit.com/r/OutreachHPG/)) about large, difficult-to-address issues (e.g. Balance, P2W, etc.) that are always bound to make half of the player-base angry.
 This issue tracker is instead geared towards *un*controversial "low-hanging fruit" that can make a positive and noticeable difference in the day-to-day experiences of nearly all players, yet be simple enough for PGI to implement quickly.
 In other words, the QoL issues that should be listed here should give the most bang (i.e. player satisfaction) for the buck (i.e. dev resources).
 PGI has an opportunity here to easily generate some much-needed goodwill in the player-base (i.e. us).
 * For examples of this, see some of the QoL issues I created.